Obsessive Compulsive Disorder (OCD)

 Useful nutritional supplements

 Each person's OCD condition is unique and therefore each individual's nutritional supplementation protocol must be tailored to their specific needs.
-It may be helpful to work with a medical professional to create the best supplement regimen for you.
+It may be beneficial to work with a medical professional to create the best supplement regimen for you.
 Check out Anthony William's list of favorite supplements.

 • Sam-E can be extremely helpful for people suffering from OCD, depression or anxiety.